facebook/docusaurus/docs/api-site-config.md

 ```js
 customDocsPath: "website-docs"
 ```
+`disableHeaderTitle` - An option to disable showing the title in the header next to the header icon.
+Exclude this field to keep the header as normal, otherwise set to `true`.

+`disableTitleTagline` - An option to disable showing the tagline in the title of main pages.
+Exclude this field to keep page titles as `Title • Tagline`.
+Set to `true` to make page titles just `Title`.

+`editUrl` - url for editing docs, usage example: `editUrl + 'en/doc1.md'`.
+If this field is omitted, there will be no "Edit this Doc" button for each document.

+`facebookAppId` - If you want Facebook Like/Share buttons at the bottom of your blog posts, provide a [Facebook application id](https://www.facebook.com/help/audiencenetwork/804209223039296), and the buttons will show up on all blog posts.

 `fonts` - Font-family css configuration for the site.
 If a font family is specified in `siteConfig.js` as `$myFont`, then adding a `myFont` key to an array in `fonts` will allow you to configure the font.
 Items appearing earlier in the array will take priority of later elements, so ordering of the fonts matter.